 If you live in a cool, dimly lit, humid area, you may notice that the north side of your roof is covered in green patches.
 These patches may seem like more of an eyesore than anything else and sometimes, that’s all they are-- but it isn’t always the case.

 Because moss traps moisture, it can become quite a pest for your shingles during the winter months.
 In freezing temperatures, damp moss can cause a lot of damage to granules and the tops of shingles.
 Over time, the repetitive freezing and thawing of moss patches can cause your shingles to lose granules and make them virtually useless.
-Lichen, however, are an acidic mixture of algae and fungus; though they trap less moisture than moss, they have roots that can penetrate through your shingles and cause some serious damage.
+Lichen, however, is an acidic mixture of algae and fungus; though they trap less moisture than moss, they have roots that can penetrate through your shingles and cause some serious damage.

 Brushing the moss off will not prevent it from growing back, and we do not suggest that you take matters into your own hands as you may do more immediate damage to your roof than the moss will over time.
 Instead, we suggest reaching out to a professional roofing contractor to discuss algae and moss resistant shingles once you are ready to replace your roof.